ropensci/getCRUCLdata/cran-comments.md

 caching functionality in this package.
 I trust that this is sufficient to have this package reinstated on CRAN.

-- This is a new release.
+- This is a new major release.